rwblokzijl/stablecoin-survey/paper.md

 In this section we explore the techniques employed by both central reserve, and pegged stablecoins.

-### The reserve bank stablecoin

-Combining the proven success of central banks with the benefits of fast payment systems [@DuffieDigital_and_Fast_Payment_Systems], organisations like JPMorgan [@JPMorgan_Coin:whitepaper] and the Libra Association [@Libra:whitepaper] aim to create a stable currency by using their reputation as established financial institutions.
-So far, no coin has managed to be stable off of its reputation alone, and whether this will ever happen is yet to be seen.

-### Pegged by currency reserves

-Since stabilisation by reputation is often not good enough for investors looking for a safe store of value, a stablecoin with stringer guarantees about its future value is needed.
-The simplest way to do this is to simply peg the cryptocurrency to another currency and guaranteeing a 1:1 exchange rate by holding enough collateral in order to make any investor whole at any time in the future.
+## Centalised collatoralised stablecoins

+The most successful strategy to create a stablecoin has been to simply tokenise an existing fiat currency.
+This is done by guaranteeing a 1:1 exchange rate, which allows creates a hard price floor and ceiling.

 [cent_create]: img/Centralised_create.png
 ![Minting a pegged crypto-asset \label{cent_create_label}][cent_create]

-Figure \ref{cent_create_label} describes the general way in which pegged crypto assets are created.
+Figure \ref{cent_create_label} describes the way in which pegged crypto assets are created.
 The centralised party in the image provides some guarantee about the exchange rate.
 For this example we assume a peg for 1 stabilised asset to always be worth 1 dollar.
 In this context, the dollar is provided as collateral for the asset in the following way.

 1. 1 dollar is transferred from the investor to the centralised party using traditional payment systems.
 2. The centralised party mints 1 stabilised asset and transfers it to the investor
-3. The investor is free to use the asset as they please
+3. The investor is free to use the asset as they please, and might even trade it on the market for some other currency

 [cent_destoy]: img/Centralised_destroy.png
 ![Burning a pegged-crypto asset \label{cent_destoy_label}][cent_destoy]